What Are The Types Of Motor Vehicle Accidents?

 Distracted driver accidents

-California law says we're not supposed to have a cell phone in our hand, yet it's a daily occurrence to see people with their cell phones pressed firmly against their cheek as they're speeding down 101.
+California law says we're not supposed to have a cell phone in our hand, yet we daily see people with their cell phones pressed firmly against their cheek as they're speeding down the freeway.
 Other times drivers text while driving.
 These are two common forms of distracted driving.

-There are people who have such disregard for the safety of others that they get behind the wheel while under the influence of drugs.
-At times the drug is illegal, like crystal meth.
-Other times, the drug is a prescription drug.
-If you get hit by someone who is under the influence of drugs, you can demand punitive damages, to punish them for their wrongdoing.
+Some people have such disregard for the safety of others that they get behind the wheel while under the influence of illegal drugs or certain prescription drugs that impact their ability to drive.
+If you get hit by someone who is under the influence of drugs, you can demand punitive damages to punish them for their wrongdoing.

-Some people get behind the wheel after having too much to drink.
+Other people get behind the wheel after having too much to drink.
 Instead of calling an Uber, they take the chance with their life - and yours!
 Just like drugged drivers, drunk drivers are liable for punitive damages (also called exemplary damages).
-These types of damages are to punish and make an example of people who drive drunk and injure or kill other people.
+These damages are to punish and make an example of people who drive drunk and injure or kill other people.

 Following too close accidents